 - Candidate will identify four references, as noted below.
 Be sure to contact these persons and get their permission to use them as references.
 The Psychological Assessment Registrar will send reference forms by email or U.S. mail.
 For each person who prefers a hard copy of the reference forms, send a stamped envelope addressed to that reference along with a stamped envelope addressed to Tawny Bernhardt, Psychological Assessment Registrar, at Christ UMC, 1020 S. Valley Forge Road, Lansdale, PA 19446.
 For references who prefer email, send email addresses to firstname.lastname@example.org.

 - Candidate’s most recent local church pastor.
 If the candidate is serving a church and does not have a pastor, this should be a former pastor, preferably the one who knows the candidate best and can best comment on his or her gifts and graces for ministry.
 If the most recent local pas- tor is a parent or close relative, candidate must list another pastor who knows him or her well.

 - SPRC Chairperson of the candidate’s local church.

 - A professor, if the candidate is in college or seminary.
 If the candidate is not in college or seminary, list most recent employer.

 - A church member who has served with the candidate in ministry and can comment on his or her potential for service as a member of the licensed or ordained clergy.

-PLEASE NOTE: Candidate should inform the references that they have two weeks from the time they receive the evaluation forms to return them to Rev. Smith.
+PLEASE NOTE: Candidate should inform the references that they have two weeks from the time they receive the evaluation forms to return them to Rev. Bernhardt.
 Failure of the references to return their evaluations in a timely fashion may delay the candidate’s interview.

 - In addition, if the candidate has received a prior psychological evaluation and/or an evaluation from clinical pastoral education, the candidate is expected to inform the registrar about these evaluations and how to access them.
 If an action report has previously been filed, this should be made known as well.